MicrosoftDocs/learn/learn-pr/azure/tour-azure-portal/includes/4-exercise-work-with-blades.md

 1. Once it's activated, sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true).
 Make sure to use the same account with which you activated the sandbox.

-## Explore how to create resources with the Marketplace
+## Explore how to create resources

-Once you're logged into the Azure portal, we can start exploring how to create resources in Azure.
+Now let's start exploring how to create resources in Azure.
 We won't actually create any Azure resources in this exercise.

 1. On the home page, select **Create a resource**.